AdaCore/aws/include/readme.txt

 Note that all of them have a license compatible with AWS.

-* Memory_Streams generic package for sequential read/write data is from Dmitriy Anisimkov.
-  License GMGPL.

 * ZLib C sources is from Jean-loup Gailly and Mark Adler.

    Copyright (C) 1995-2003 Jean-loup Gailly and Mark Adler